-This proves that the use of financial leverage boosts the earnings.
+This proves that the use of financial leverage boosts earnings.

 Disadvantages of LTD

-- Too much of anything is bad and the same goes for the LTD. A company should not be overly dependent on the debts because one has to pay it eventually.
-Not just the principal amount, but the company has to pay the periodic interest as well.
+- Too much of anything is bad, and the same goes for the LTD. A company should not be overly dependent on the debts because one has to pay them eventually.
+Not just the principal amount, but the company has to pay the periodic interest.